kangax/przilla/src/memory-bank/activeContext.md

 ## Learnings & Insights

+- When using prop-drilling for server state (e.g., scores), query invalidation alone is not enough to guarantee UI updates.
+The parent component must be explicitly notified to refetch data after mutations.
+- Adding an `onScoreLogged` callback, passed from the parent and triggered after log/edit, ensures the parent can refetch and update the UI immediately.
+This pattern matches the desktop flow and is robust to future changes.
 - Robust state management is essential for mobile sheet UIs: editing and deleting must be mutually exclusive, and state must reset on close to avoid stale UI.
 - Testing mobile flows requires expanding cards before interacting with inner elements, and tests must be robust to UI animation and DOM retention quirks (e.g., Radix Dialog).
 - Using horizontal `Flex` containers (`direction="row"`) with appropriate `gap` and `align` properties is effective for creating compact, single-line layouts for related form inputs (e.g., Reps/Rounds/Partial Reps).
 Adding `flexGrow: 1` to the inner elements helps distribute space evenly.